AET-CS/aet-cs.github.io/white/2025/ML/notes/diffusion_lecture_1.md

 ---

-# 2. Warm-up: no noise at all
+# 2. Start out walking randomly

 Let $X_0$ be our data.
 For now it takes only two values: